-Another aspect of the FA is the emphasis on the self to self-relationship, which is the earliest and most important relationship.
-Once the person has re-organised her relationship to herself, she can then re-organise her relationships to all others.
-Not surprisingly, the self to self-relationship in FA also redefines the client/therapist relationship.
+This leads us to another unique aspect of the FA – our emphasis on the self to self relationship. – which is the earliest and most important relationship.
+In FA we work on the theme of relationships by first focusing on the self to self relationship.
+Once the person has re-organized her relationship to her self, she can then re-organize her relationships to all others.
+Not surprisingly, the self to self emphasis in FA also redefines the patient/therapist relationship.

 Another unique aspect of FA is our approach to resistances and blocks.
-Instead of engaging defences, we look to avoid them.
-Because of the non-invasive verbal and physical techniques, we can slip below the defences systematically to activate the potential within, without needing to break or dissolve defences or to work through personal history or trauma.
-Both our verbal and physical techniques are based on the principle of going below the defences, to the level before the creation of the problem itself.
+Instead of engaging defenses, we look to avoid them.
+Because of the non-invasive verbal and physical techniques, we can slip below the defenses systematically to activate the potential within, with out needing to break or dissolve defenses or to work through personal history or trauma.
+Both our verbal and physical techniques are based on the principle of going below the defenses to the level before the creation of the problem itself.

 We are also unique in our understanding of the role of connective tissue in terms of the somatic aspect of disturbances.
 The classical Reichian position and the general somatic understanding is that stress is registered in the skeletal musculature.
 Recent biophysical research has revealed the primacy of the role of connective tissue in processing and holding stress.
 Stress and soft tissue memory is not held in the neuro-muscular system, but in the connective tissue system.
 Research has also revealed its primary role in carrying the bio-energies and homones throughout the body.
 Bio-electricity, bio-magnetism, bio-lumination, bio-acoustic etc. are all transmitted throughout the body, including the brain, in the network system of connective tissue.
 As a result, our gentle, non-invasive, physical release technique works with the bio-energetic properties of connective tissue releasing stress and shock in a safe and integrative way.
 Trauma without the drama.